-If you are coming to intern with us or lend your professional skills, expect to take away truly unique experiences under the guidance of our wildlife professionals here at LCTW.
+If you are coming to intern with us or lend your professional skills, expect to take away truly unique experiences with our wonderful wildlife, under the guidance of our wildlife professionals here at LCTW.
+This is what makes our project unique; the development of our center is in full force, everything you do will have a lasting impact and you will be able to see how much the animals and our local staff appreciate it!